mdn/content/files/en-us/web/javascript/reference/operators/greater_than/index.md

 ## Description

-The operands are compared using the [IsLessThan](https://tc39.es/ecma262/#sec-islessthan) algorithm.
-See the documentation for the [Less than](/en-US/docs/Web/JavaScript/Reference/Operators/Less_than) operator for a summary of this algorithm.
+The operands are compared using the the same algorithm as the [Less than](/en-US/docs/Web/JavaScript/Reference/Operators/Less_than) operator, except the two operands are swapped.

 ## Examples